mwlon/pcodec/panics.md

 enough data.
 * Decompressing delta-encoded timestamps that return out of bounds causes a panic.
-Attempting to use results instead of panics in this code path caused ~5% performance degradations for decompressing delta-encoded data for any data type.
+Attempting to use results instead of panics in this code path caused a ~5% decompression performance degradation for delta-encoded data for any data type.